0install/0install-win/README.md

 The external solver (required) is not included in the repository.
 To get it run `bundled/download-solver.ps1`.

-`build.cmd` will call build scripts in subdirectories to create a complete Zero Install for Windows release in `build/Frontend/Setup`.
+`build.cmd` will call build scripts in subdirectories to create a Zero Install for Windows installer in `build/Frontend/Installer`.
-Note: Please read `setup/readme.txt` aswell for information about required tools.
+Note: Please read `omstaööer/readme.txt` aswell for information about required tools.

 `cleanup.cmd` will delete any temporary files created by the build process or Visual Studio.